tritonas00/system-tar-and-restore/README.md

 - In case of Gentoo package genkernel is required to build initramfs.
 If you dont want to use initramfs image you can use -D in both scripts to disable genkernel check and initramfs building.

-- In case of Fedora *--xattrs --acls --selinux* are added automatically in backup.
-In order to successfully restore the target system (Fedora 19+) using GNU Tar, you need to add _--selinux --acls --xattrs-include='*'_ in restore additional tar options.

 - The system that runs the restore script and the target system (the one you want to restore), must have the same architecture (for chroot to work).
+Also it's advisable to run the restore.sh script from a LiveCD of the target distro.

 - For booting a btrfs subvolumed root successfully with Syslinux, it is recommended to have a seperate /boot partition.
 Recommended subvolume name is: *__active*